A man who had to say goodbye to his brother through the glass of a nursing home window has branded the ‘golfgate’ dinner “a disgrace”.

 The heart wrenching image of him sneaking a moment with his sibling Francis through the window of St Luke’s Hospital in Rathgar went viral on social media.

-Francis died of Covid-19 and an angry Padraig this week blasted guests at the Oireachtas Golf Society bash in Clifden, Galway which prompted a national backlash.
+Francis died of Covid-19 and an angry Padraig this week blasted guests at the Oireachtas Golf Society bash in Clifden, Dublin which prompted a national backlash.

 He said: “When you think of this golfing outing and imagine them all dressed up in their shirts and ties and wining and dining – when my brother passed away he was wrapped in the sheets he passed away in.